MangatH/Election_Analysis/README.md

 '''

- # Add our dependencies.
+ # Add our dependencies
 import csv
 import os

-# Add a variable to load a file from a path.
+# Add a variable to load a file from a path
 file_to_load = os.path.join("election_results.csv")
 # Add a variable to save the file to a path.
 file_to_save = os.path.join("election_analysis.txt")

-# Initialize a total vote counter.
+# Initialize a total vote counter
 total_votes = 0

-# Candidate Options and candidate votes.
+# Candidate Options and candidate votes
 candidate_options = []
 candidate_votes = {}